The Composting Handbook

 - 1002 pages and hundreds of full-color illustrations and photographs

-The Composting Handbook provides a single guide to the science, principles and best practices of composting for large-scale composting operations facing a variety of opportunities and challenges converting raw organic materials into a useful and marketable product.
+The Composting Handbook is the single guide to the science, principles and best practices for composting for large-scale composting operations.
+It provides insights on variety of opportunities and challenges for converting raw organic materials into a useful and marketable product.

 The Composting Handbook expands on previously available resources by incorporating new information, new subjects and new practices, drawing its content from current scientific principles, research, engineering and industry experience.
 In both depth and breadth, it covers the knowledge that a compost producer needs to succeed.
 Topics include the composting process, methods of composting, equipment, site requirements, environmental issues and impacts, business knowledge, safety, and the qualities, uses and markets for the compost products.

 The Composting Handbook is an invaluable reference for composting facility managers and operators, prospective managers and operators, regulators, policy makers, environmental advocates, educators, waste generators and managers and generally people interested in composting as a business or a solution.
 It is also appropriate as a textbook for college courses and a supplemental text for training courses about composting or organic waste management.

 Table of Contents

 3. The Composting Process